yawitzd/DSI-NYC-1/curriculum/week-01/1.2-lesson/readme.md

 <a name="demo1"></a>
 ## Let's use Git - Codealong (15 mins)

+> The instructor will carry out several steps below while students watch.
+Then students catch up and carry out the next step.

 First, create and navigate into a new directory on your Home directory: